Academic Staff: Andrew Taylor

 More Politics Brought to Life videos

-- Forthcoming: The European Union and South East Europe: The Dynamics of Europeanization and Multi-level Governance (Routledge, 2012) – co-written with Charles Lees
+- The European Union and South East Europe: The Dynamics of Europeanization and Multi-level Governance (Routledge, 2012, xiii-253).
+Co-written with Andrew Geddes and Charles Lees.

 - The NUM and British Politics.
 Volume 2 1968-1995.
 (Ashgate Press, 2005, xiv-346pp)